Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Introduction

 \section{Introduction}

-Industrial anomaly detection aims to detect and localize unknown anomalies in industrial images, posing a significant challenge in the field of industrial vision.
+Industrial anomaly detection aims to detect and localize unknown anomalies in industrial images.
+It is a long-standing challenge that has received widespread attention in the field of industrial vision.
 Since anomalies are rare, collecting sufficient anomaly images to train a multi-class classification model is difficult.
-Therefore, industrial anomaly detection is generally considered a single-class classification problem using collected normal images.
-Earlier methods assumed that the distribution of anomalies is significantly different from normalities.
-Tax \emph{et al.} \cite{SVDD} constructed a decision boundary using hand-crafted features extracted from normal images to locate anomalous ones.
+Therefore, industrial anomaly detection is a one-class classification problem using the collected normal samples.
+Earlier methods assumed that the distribution of anomalies is significantly different from normal samples.
+Tax \emph{et al.} \cite{SVDD} constructed a decision boundary using hand-crafted features extracted from normal samples to discover the anomalous ones.
 However, the distinction between anomalous and normal samples at the image level is often subtle.
-To address this, reconstruction-based methods, such as \cite{AnoGAN,SSIM-AE,US,MKD,MVTECLOCO}, have been trained to differentiate each query pixel by pixel-level reconstruction error to accurately locate anomalous regions.
+To address this, reconstruction-based methods, such as \cite{AnoGAN,SSIM-AE,US,MKD,MVTECLOCO}, have been trained to differentiate each query pixel by pixel-level reconstruction error to localize anomalous regions accurately.
 Recently, template-based methods such as \cite{SPADE, Padim, patchcore} have achieved superior performance in industrial anomaly detection.
-These methods first construct the template set by aggregating nominal features extracted by a pre-trained model and then identify anomalies by template matching, \emph{i.e.,} calculating the difference between queries and the template set.
+These methods first construct the template set by aggregating normal features extracted by a pre-trained model and then identify anomalies by template matching, \emph{i.e.,} calculating the difference between queries and the template set.
 Pixel-level template matching methods such as \cite{SPADE} require the query object to be aligned with the template set, while others employ template matching at a higher level, such as \cite{patchcore}, which operates at the patch level.
-However, the above methods are prone to mistake some normal samples for anomalies, leading to high false alarms.
+However, the above methods are prone to mistake some normal samples for anomalies, leading to many false alarms.